 There, they cited that imbalance of probiotics in the colon caused not only cancer but other aging diseases.

 Did you know that unhealthy digestion is evident in other conditions like throat and nose problems, bloating, inflammation, skin disorders, food reactions, diarrhea, and constipation?

 While on the other hand, healthy digestion will make you less tired and comfortable throughout your day.

 So what are probiotics?

-How can add more probiotics in your diet?
+How can you add more probiotics to your diet?

 Healthy Tip: Keep your kefir cold—the live and active cultures are sensitive to heat—and be sure to avoid kefir with sky-high sugar content.
 Too much sugar damages your healthy intestinal flora.

 Miso soup is made from fermented rye, beans, rice or barley and a tablespoon of miso.